Volga Finns: Meshchera

-The Meshchera (мещера, meshchera or мещёра, meshchyora) lived in the territory between the Oka River and the Klyazma River.
+The Meshchera (мещера, meshchera or мещёра, meshchyora) lived in the territory lying between the Oka River and the Klyazma River.
 It was a land of forests, bogs and lakes.
 The area is still called the Meshchera Lowlands.

-The first Russian written source which mentions them is the Tolkovaya Paleya, from the 13th century.
+The first Russian written source that mentions them is the Tolkovaya Paleya, from the 13th century.
 They are also mentioned in several later Russian chronicles from the period before the 16th century.
 This is in stark contrast to the related tribes Merya and Muroma, which appear to have been assimilated by the East Slavs by the 10th and the 11th centuries.

-Ivan II, prince of Moscow, wrote in his will, 1358, about the village Meshcherka, which he had bought from the native Meshcherian chieftain Alexander Ukovich.
+Ivan II, prince of Moscow, wrote in his 1358 will, about the village Meshcherka, which he had bought from the native Meshcherian chieftain Alexander Ukovich.
 The village appears to have been converted to the Christian Orthodox faith and to have been a vassal of Muscovy.

 The Meschiera (along with Mordua, Sibir, and a few other harder-to-interpret groups) are mentioned in the "Province of Russia" on the Venetian Fra Mauro Map (ca. 1450).

 Several documents mention the Meshchera concerning the Kazan campaign by Ivan the Terrible in the 16th century.
 These accounts concern a state of Meshchera (known under a tentative name of Temnikov Meshchera, after its central town of Temnikov) which had been assimilated by the Mordvins and the Tatars.
 Prince A. M. Kurbsky wrote that the Mordvin language was spoken in the lands of the Meshchera.

 The Meshchera language is unattested, and theories on its affiliation remain speculative.
 Some linguists think that it might have been a dialect of Mordvinic, while Pauli Rahkonen has suggested on the basis of toponymic evidence that it was a Permic or closely related language.
 Rahkonen's speculation has been criticized by other scientists, such as by the Russian Uralist Vladimir Napolskikh.

 Some toponyms which Rahkonen suggested as Permic are the hydronyms stems: Un-, Ič-, Ul and Vil-, which can be compared to Udmurt uno 'big', iči 'little', vi̮l 'upper' and ulo 'lower'.
 Rahkonen also theorized the name Meshchera itself could be a Permic word, and its cognate be Komi mösör 'isthmus'.